Judi Dench as Irish woman searching for son grips Venice

 Philomena goes to America to look for her son with world-weary journalist Sixsmith, played by co-writer Steve Coogan, creating what Frears describes as "an odd-couple film, an extraordinary road trip".

-"I really liked the British humour which contrasts with the religious issues," said Jacopo Mascholini, a 22-year-old student from Rome who attended the screening.
+"I really liked the British humor which contrasts with the religious issues," said Jacopo Mascholini, a 22-year-old student from Rome who attended the screening.

 Put to work in a Catholic laundry after having a baby out of wedlock in 1952, Philomena loses her son to strangers and is prevented from finding him again, but does not lose her Catholic religion.